 Infections caused by fungi are extremely infectious.
 When fungal infections extend to the skin, the epidermis may crack, allowing germs to enter the body more easily.

-The application of Iodine on a daily basis helps disinfect the area, lowering your risk of bacterial illnesses.
+The application of Iodine daily helps disinfect the area, lowering your risk of bacterial illnesses.

 How efficiently does Iodine treat yeast infections?